Princess Victoria of Hesse and by Rhine: Later life

 In 1937, Victoria's brother, Ernest Louis, died and soon afterwards her widowed sister-in-law, nephew, granddaughter and two of her great-grandchildren all died in an air crash at Ostend.
-Victoria's granddaughter, Princess Cecilie of Greece and Denmark, had married Victoria's nephew (Ernest Louis's son), George Donatus of Hesse.
+Victoria's granddaughter, Princess Cecilie of Greece and Denmark, had married Victoria's nephew (Ernest Louis's son), Georg Donatus, Hereditary Grand Duke of Hesse.
 They and their two young sons, Louis and Alexander, were all killed.
-Cecilie's youngest child, Johanna, who was not on the plane, was adopted by her uncle Prince Louis of Hesse and by Rhine but the little girl only survived her parents and older brothers by eighteen months, dying in 1939 of meningitis.
+Cecilie's youngest child, Johanna, who was not on the plane, was adopted by her uncle Prince Louis of Hesse and by Rhine, whose wedding the crash victims were en route to, but the little girl only survived her parents and older brothers by eighteen months, dying in 1939 of meningitis.

 Further tragedy soon followed when Victoria's son, George, died of bone cancer the following year.
 Her granddaughter, Lady Pamela Hicks, remembered her grandmother's tears.
-In World War II Victoria was bombed out of Kensington Palace, and spent some time at Windsor Castle with King George VI.
+During World War II Victoria was bombed out of her Kensington Palace apartment in October 1940, and spent some time at Windsor Castle with King George VI.
 Her surviving son (Louis) and her two grandsons (David Mountbatten and Prince Philip) served in the Royal Navy, while her German relations fought with the opposing forces.
 She spent most of her time reading and worrying about her children; her daughter, Alice, remained in occupied Greece and was unable to communicate with her mother for four years at the height of the war.
 After the Allied victory, her son, Louis, was made Viscount Mountbatten of Burma.
 He was offered the post of Viceroy of India, but she was deeply opposed to his accepting, knowing that the position would be dangerous and difficult; he accepted anyway.

 On 15 December 1948, the Dowager Marchioness attended the christening of her great-grandson, Prince Charles.
 She was one of eight sponsors or godparents, along with King George VI, King Haakon VII of Norway, Queen Mary, Princess Margaret, Prince George of Greece and Denmark, Lady Brabourne, and David Bowes-Lyon.

 She fell ill with bronchitis (she had smoked since the age of sixteen) at Lord Mountbatten's home at Broadlands, Hampshire, in the summer of 1950.
 Saying "it is better to die at home", Victoria moved back to Kensington Palace, where she died on 24 September aged 87.
 She was buried four days later in the grounds of St. Mildred's Church, Whippingham on the Isle of Wight.